-A recent wave of reforms across Eastern European countries gave more flexibility and information for parties to engage in secured debt transactions, also reducing court involvement.
-The menu of assets legally accepted as pledges in secured transactions was enlarged to include "movable assets" (e.g., machinery and equipment).
+Recent reforms across Eastern European countries gave more flexibility and information for parties to engage in secured debt transactions, reducing court involvement.
+The menu of assets legally accepted as collateral was enlarged to include movable assets (e.g., machinery and equipment).
 Generalized difference-in-differences tests show that firms operating more movable assets borrowed more, invested more, hired more, and became more efficient and profitable following those changes in the contracting environment.
-The reforms also democratized access to credit, with more firms (particularly small ones) abandoning their prior zero-leverage status.
-The financial deepening we document triggered important capital and employment reallocation effects: Firms whose assets are most sensitive to the reform observe a sharp increase in their share of capital stock and employment in the economy.
+The reforms also democratized access to credit, with more firms abandoning their prior zero-leverage status.
+This financial deepening triggered important reallocation effects: Firms affected by the reform increased their share of capital stock and employment in the economy.